Skip to Content

 Lightly flour a clean countertop and then roll out the dough into a large circle.
 Gently move over to a large baking sheet.

-Smear the mustard over the dough, along with the goat cheese.
-Then arrange the tomatoes on top.
+Smear the mustard over the dough.
+Then arrange the tomatoes on top, and crumble the goat cheese over the top.

-Beat egg with a teaspoon of water.
+Beat extra egg with a teaspoon of water.
 Using a pastry brush lightly brush the sides of the galette dough with the egg wash.

 Sprinkle with Maldon salt and black pepper.